maxshort/simple-algebra-solver/README.md

 Hobby project, not fit for production use, messy code.
 No guarantees of correctness.

-Parses simple expression, solves some algebra equations.
+Parses simple expressions, solves some algebra equations.
 Eventual goal is parse+solve.

 Does not support divsion for now.